 Φ2 = Φ+1

-Anomalous Relationship between φ and 1 Feels Meaningful
+Relationship between φ and 1 Seems Meaningful

-This anomalous relationship between φ and 1 feels meaningful and even mystical to many people, especially a range of fake experts who are into concepts like monism, the worship of the number one.
+This anomalous relationship between φ and 1 seems meaningful and even mystical to many people, especially a range of fake experts who are into concepts like monism, the worship of the number one.
 Pythagorus, Euclid, and presocratic Ancient Greek mathematicians were aware of the Golden Ratio, but their conclusions about it vary widely.